CathalDolan/mongo-quiz/TESTING.md

 **Desired Result:** Yes
 * 2 - Does clicking the "Create" button bring the User to the Quiz Admin page (if all fields correctly completed)?
 **Desired Result:** Yes
-* 3 - Does clicking the "Create" button display a waitying spinner?
+* 3 - Does clicking the "Create" button display a waiting spinner?
 **Desired Result:** Yes
 * 4 - When brought to the Quiz Admin page, does a "Quiz Sucessfully Created" confirmation flash display?
 **Desired Result:** Yes